-“While there are many other products that can also be used to promote overall healthy, and thus more succulent, hydrated skin, ZO Skin Health Growth Factor Serum ($148), and ZO Skin Health Daily Power Defense ($150) are basic and good for everyday use.
+“While there are many other products that can also be used to promote overall healthy, and thus more succulent, hydrated skin, ZO Skin Health Growth Factor Serum ($168), and ZO Skin Health Daily Power Defense ($173) are basic and good for everyday use.
 Both of them support not only the maintenance of normal moisture content in the skin, but they also improve cellular function and blood flow to the skin.
-In turn, this will provide hydration and abetter overall appearance from the inside.”
+In turn, this will provide hydration and a better overall appearance from the inside.”

 Hydrinity Restorative Hyaluronic Acid Serum ($120) is one of my favorite hydrating serums for the winter because it has a dual-weight hyaluronic acid that hydrates deep in the skin as well as the surface of the skin,” says aesthetician Savanna Boda-Lambert.
 She adds that it’s also a great option for those with eczema or rosacea due to its healing properties.

 Boda-Lambert also loves Epicutis Lipid Serum ($250).
 “It has a patented molecule TSC (tetramethyl hexadecyl succinoyl cysteine) that helps reduce inflammation and deeply hydrates dry skin.
 It also makes your skin radiant and bouncy.”

 Prospect, KY dermatologist Tami Buss Cassis, MD proclaims her adoration for the Alastin HydraTint Pro Mineral Broad Spectrum Sunscreen SPF 36 ($64) product.
 It’s not only a good hydrator and sunscreen, it also boasts a tinted, blurring element.
 “I love the little extra tint it gives my skin,” she says.
 “It keeps people guessing that I have turned 48.”